In myth, folklore, and horror cinema, there's always been a dark and macabre interest in cannibalism.

 Ravenous is peak 90s cult material.
 Half vampire flick, half cannibal horror, it manages to play both genres equally well.

-The story is set in Sierra Nevada in the late 19th century, where Captain John (Guy Pearce) encounters a bloody man who staggers into camp and begins to recount his experience of surviving a cannibal attack.
+The story is set in 19th century Sierra Nevada, where Captain John (played by Guy Pearce) encounters a bloody man who staggers into camp and begins to recount his experience of surviving a cannibal attack.

 8. Bones and All (2022)